MicrosoftDocs/minecraft-creator/creator/Documents/ResourcePack.md

 ---
 author: v-josjones
 ms.author: v-josjones
-title: Introduction to resource packs ms.prod: gaming
+title: Introduction to Resource Packs ms.prod: gaming
 description: A tutorial that is an introduction to Resource Packs and how to add a custom texture to an in-game block.
 ---